Epic Online Services launches free voice chat and anti-cheat features

 Epic Online Services will be launching voice chat and anti-cheat services to all developers for free.

-Epic is also revealing its latest social numbers, scaling to over 500 million accounts with 2.7 billion friend connections across Fortnite, Rocket League, and the Epic Games Store.
+Epic is also revealing its latest social numbers, scaling to over 500 million accounts with 2.7 billion friend connections in Fortnite, Rocket League, and the Epic Games Store.

-All of this is supported by Epic Online Services, a set of online services originally built for Fortnite and now available to all game creators for free so they can easily launch, operate, and scale their games using any engine, store, or platform of their choice.
+All of this is supported by Epic Online Services, a set of online tools originally built for Fortnite and now available to all game creators for free so they can easily launch, operate, and scale their games using any engine, store, or platform of their choice.

 The Voice and Easy Anti-Cheat tools will further establish Epic Online Services for its backend services for game developers.
 Operating voice communications and anti-cheat in a popular online game can cost millions of dollars.